Women and the Realm of the Unseen

 Share

-I personally perceive that one of the greatest fears of a woman is that she might be invisible, hidden, or be found having no inherent beauty.
+I perceive one of the greatest fears of a woman is that she might be invisible, hidden, or be found having no inherent beauty.
 I cannot help but think of the bleeding woman in Luke 8:43 and following, whose diseased body caused her to hemorrhage for twelve years.
 She had exhausted every possible option for remedying her situation, yet nothing sufficed.
 Ostracized, alone and no doubt scared, she tried one last thing.
-When Jesus walked by her while she was hidden in a crowd of people she reached out and touched his garment, believing that perhaps by so doing she could receive from him some measure of healing.
+When Jesus walked by her while she was hidden in a crowd she reached out and touched his garment, believing that perhaps by so doing she could receive from him some measure of healing.

 It worked!
 And when Jesus turned to identify her a most important detail came out regarding how she perceived herself.
 Luke 8:47 says, “And when the woman saw that she was not hidden, she came trembling, and falling down before him declared in the presence of all the people why she had touched him. . . .”